If so, take a moment to read this blog and plan your trip accordingly.

-Additionally, if your wheelchair is a handle-type electric wheelchair (and the size within the regulation), you may be able to book a multi-purpose room.
-It depends on companies such as JR Central, JR East, JR West, JR Kyushu, or JR Hokkaido.
-So you need to check the company's condition for more details.
+If you have a handle-type electric wheelchair (and it meets size regulations), you might be able to book a multi-purpose room depending on the Shinkansen company (e.g., JR Central, JR East, JR West, JR Kyushu, or JR Hokkaido).
+Check the company's conditions for more details.

-You can search for more details of accessibility on each Shinkansen at the following pages:
+You can find more accessibility details for each Shinkansen on the following pages:

 - JR Central Official page for mobility scooter users (English)